HectorVilas/odin-calculator/README.md

 All the necessary keys now work on the calculator, with `.preventDefault()` to disable the default actions on the navigator, like the "/" key on the numpad that opens the "quick find" on Firefox, or the "Enter" key that would press again the last clicked button.

 And finally, I modified the comments' format for consistency.

+## update 2:
+Now a pressed button have visual feedback.
+It will change color and change scale to 95% in 50ms.